Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Model Architecture

 \subsection{Dual-Path Attention}

-Our dual-path attention module consists of $N$ dual-path submodules where each dual-path submodule consists of both intra-chunk and inter-chunk attention modules.
-At each dual-path submodule, the audio features $C_{a_i}$ will first go through the intra-chunk attention module with self-attention.
-Then the extracted local features will be fed into the inter-chunk attention module to model long-term temporal structure and audio-visual correspondence.
-We include residual connections after each intra-chunk and inter-chunk module to help convergence.
-The achitecture of the whole dual-path attention module is shown in Figure \ref{fig:speech_production}.
+Each dual-path attention module consists of $N_{\textrm{intra}}$ intra-chunk modules, followed by $N_{\textrm{inter}}$ inter-chunk attention modules, as shown in Fig.~\ref{fig:speech_production}.
+Each dual-path attention module begins (at the bottom of Fig.~\ref{fig:speech_production}) by passing the audio features $C_{a_i}$ through $N_{\textrm{intra}}$ consecutive intra-chunk attention modules.
+Then the extracted local features are fed into the inter-chunk attention module to model long-term temporal structure and audio-visual correspondence.
+Residual connections after each intra-chunk and inter-chunk module improve convergence.